JBZoo/CSV-Blueprint/README.md

   CSV formatting options, and extensive validation criteria for individual columns and their values, supporting a wide range of data validation rules from basic type checks to complex regex validations.
   This example serves as a comprehensive guide for creating robust CSV file validations.

+includes:
+  parent-alias: ./readme_sample.yml   # Include another schema and define an alias for it.

 # Regular expression to match the file name.
 If not set, then no pattern check.
 # This allows you to pre-validate the file name before processing its contents.